 Here are some common questions asked about link building through online directories along with some answers to help you get moving in the right direction:

-Q: Is submitting my website to online directories still a valuable SEO strategy?
+Q: Are online directory submissions still a valuable SEO strategy?

 A: The answer is yes—as long as the directories you choose are not spammy and in some way relate to your business.
 Niche directories (industry or topic specific), for example, are still a very effective way to get more exposure and improve your status in search results.

 Q: Is it worth paying to have my website listed in online directories?

 A: The short answer is yes, but of course you will want to sniff out the best directories to list your business website with.
 Some aren’t worth the cost.

 Q: How do I find the best online directories for my business?

 A: Due diligence is key to finding the best online directories for your needs.
 Here are some tips to help you find the most helpful ones for your business: